-The overarching goal of the CF Center Program is to provide the Core and Pilot & Feasibility support to galvanize translational research in all areas of CF, focusing on translational research areas that may contribute to the overall CF U.S./international effort.
-The areas on which we intend to focus these Core resources in the next 3-6 year period include the following:
+The overarching goal of the CF Center Program is to provide support to the Core and Pilot & Feasibility for the purpose of galvanizing translational research in all areas of CF that may contribute to the overall CF U.S./international effort.
+The areas on which we intend to focus these Core resources in the next 3-6 year period include:

 Accelerate Development/Translation of CFTR Correctors into the Clinic

 Building on the basic science expertise of Drs.
 Riordan, Gentzsch, and Cyr, the Tissue Procurement and Cell Culture Core, the Molecular Biology Core, the Mouse Models Core, and the Michael Hooker Microscopy Core will make available in vitro HBE and animal models of ΔF508 CFTR for testing CFTR correctors and potentiators.
 Great efforts have now been expended into developing the biomarker capabilities to assess mutant CFTR correction in vivo, focused on NPD measurements, coupled with rectal biopsy measurements.

 This work is now, to our great satisfaction, finally becoming tractable.
 The basic biological studies are being performed by Drs.
 Gentzsch, Stutts, and co-workers.
 The Tissue Procurement and Cell Culture Core will to provide a spectrum of cell types, including alveolar Type II cells and sweat ductal cells, for these studies, and the Molecular Core will supply a large number of cDNA reagents.
 Of note, we believe that the biochemical assays of ENaC activation via endoproteolysis may serve as a good in vivo biomarker of restoration of CFTR-ENaC regulatory function, e.g., as observed with VTX770 in G551D patients.

 Provide Basic Science/Concept Support for Modifier Gene Studies